tuguzD/obsidian-plug-in-pack/README.md

 ### Tables
 - [Advanced Tables](https://github.com/tgrosinger/advanced-tables-obsidian) – manipulate and navigate tables using buttons from new tab, also add spreadsheet formulas
 - [Sheets Extended](https://github.com/NicoNekoru/obsidan-advanced-table-xt) – create vertical headers, change style of table cells and merge them together

+## Editor appearance
+- ~~[Continuous Mode](https://github.com/gasparschott/obsidian-continuous-mode)~~ – display all open notes or files (like PDFs) in tab group as a single scrollable document
+  - disabled (for now) due to a "auto-scrolling" conflict with "Scroll Speed" plugin
+- [Blur](https://github.com/gapmiss/blur) – apply blur effect to portions of text to obfuscate it (non-[Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax), so works only in `Obsidian` app)
+- [Abbreviations and Acronyms](https://github.com/dragonish/obsidian-abbreviations) – auto-mark abbreviations/acronyms (terms) from metadata or global settings
+- [Pixel Banner](https://github.com/jparkerweb/pixel-banner) – make notes more visually appealing by creating a banner image (from vault/Web) at their top
+- [Widgets](https://github.com/rafaelveiga/obsidian-widgets) – add widgets (clock, [countdown](https://github.com/rafaelveiga/obsidian-widgets?tab=readme-ov-file#countdown), counter, quote) to your notes from custom codeblocks
+- [Colored Tags Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) – assign unique tag colors, then apply them to canvas items, folders and/or notes
+- [Party](https://github.com/shap-po/obsidian-party) – create and customize "particle" effects on certain actions (e.g., completing checkboxes by default)
+- [Iconic](https://github.com/gfxholo/iconic) – set custom (colored) emoji/icon for files/folders ("in bulk" via rules) and app menus with their own icons
+- [Limelight](https://github.com/smikula/obsidian-limelight) – make all opened, but non-active panes dimmer: focus on an actively modified one

+## Improve *navigation* between your files
+- [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using a interactable vertical list of them
+- [Quick Explorer](https://github.com/pjeby/quick-explorer) – make breadcrumbs interactable: view vault contents, navigate it and quickly preview any note
+- [Dynamic Outline](https://github.com/theopavlove/obsidian-dynamic-outline) – view a floating table of contents for an opened note (without the need to open any [Sidebars](https://help.obsidian.md/User+interface/Sidebar))
+- [Double Click Tab](https://github.com/Quorafind/Obsidian-Double-Click-Tab) – double-click a tab with a modifier key, moving it to new side pane/window (or just close it)
+- [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a "landing" page that will be opened when app launches and/or all tabs are closed
+- [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty "New tab" with a page containing background, search bar, recent notes/bookmarks
+- [Mouse Navigation](https://github.com/hobeom/obsidian-mouse-navigation) – use gestures while pressing `RMB`: scroll note to top/bottom, navigate forward/backward

+## Collect new *information* about your work
+- [Reading Time](https://github.com/avr/obsidian-reading-time) – view an estimated reading time (configurable appearance) for an opened note in [Status bar](https://help.obsidian.md/User+interface/Status+bar)
+- [Cursor Location](https://github.com/spslater/obsidian-cursor-location-plugin) – view current cursor location (character and line number) for an opened note in [Status bar](https://help.obsidian.md/User+interface/Status+bar)
+- [Occura](https://github.com/Krusty84/obsidian-occura-plugin) – highlight found occurances of text selection, view their total number for an opened note in [Status bar](https://help.obsidian.md/User+interface/Status+bar)
+- [Novel Word Count](https://github.com/isaaclyman/novel-word-count-obsidian) – view [chosen](https://github.com/isaaclyman/novel-word-count-obsidian?tab=readme-ov-file#settings) statistics for a file/folder/vault directly in core [File explorer](https://help.obsidian.md/Plugins/File+explorer) view
+- [Enhanced Annotations](https://github.com/ycnmhd/obsidian-enhanced-annotations) – view/copy all comments/highlights of an opened note, create new notes from them
+- ~~[Rich Foot](https://github.com/jparkerweb/rich-foot)~~ – display backlinks, outlinks, and created/modified dates in a footer of any note (unless ignored)
+  - disabled (for now) due to a "flickering" conflict with "Hover Editor" plugin

 [^1]: plugins work only in [Reading](https://help.obsidian.md/Editing+and+formatting/Edit+and+preview+Markdown#Editor+views) view